Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 University of Edinburgh’s Research Compute Cluster, Eddie.[@ecdf] The Eddie compute cluster uses the Altair Grid Engine Scheduler and the Rocky Linux 9 operating system.
 To enable shorter queuing times for the students, 10 MIGs were ringfenced for them for the duration of the course.
 The ringfenced MIGs were on a single compute node with 64 CPU cores and 768GB of system RAM.
-On Eddie, each student had access to a 2TB scratch area where they could perform the simulations.
+On Eddie, each student had access to a 2TB scratch area where they could perform the simulations, and used GROMACS 2024.4 with GPU support and Xmgrace 5.1.25 software.

+[//]: # (do we need to re-cite gromacs, vmd and xmgrace?)

 # Reuse, implementation and modification